19hours/sg-statutes/Acts/United Nations Act.md

 (CHAPTER 339)

-This Legislative History is provided for the convenience of users of the United Kingdom Designs (Protection) Act.
-It is not part of this Act.
+This Legislative History is provided for the convenience of users of the United Nations Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|